 - Sores and/or bleeding ulcers on the toes.

 - Tumors or sores elsewhere on the body.

 Treating squamous cell carcinoma depends on how many tumors the cat has and where they're located.
 A single tumor on one toe is usually surgically removed, often through toe amputation.
 Generally, a cat can expect a full recovery from such surgery, with his movement limited while he recuperates.
 If there are multiple tumors present, pain medication will provide your cat relief.
 A veterinary oncologist may be necessary to determine if there are other potential treatments.

 When an autoimmune disorder results in skin crusting and ulceration, the condition is referred to as pemphigus.
 The cat's body is essentially reacting to itself, producing antibodies that attack the healthy tissue and cells.
 Not limited to the paws, pemphigus can affect a cat's gums.
-There are three types: foliaceus, erythematosus and vulgaris.
-Symptoms of pemphigus include:
+There are three types: foliaceus, erythematosus, and vulgaris.

 - Footpad overgrowth and cracking.

 - Scales, crusts, and pustules.

 In severe cases, a cat will need supportive care, provided at the veterinarian's office.
 Steroids may be used temporarily to provide relief until the condition goes into remission.
 Monthly or quarterly vet visits during remission help the vet monitor the cat's progress.